gap-packages/img/README.md

 This package implements Iterated Monodromy groups.

-This release (0.0) is the first containing the basic functionality, though some rough edges will still need to be smoothed.
+This release (0.2.3) contains basic functionality for computing with IMGs, though some rough edges will still need to be smoothed.
 In particular, the TODO file describes plans for future development, including computations of presentations for self-similar groups, interval